So your small business marketing needs to work even harder

 So, how do you create long-term value?
 A good business development strategy will include analysis of your current business state and an understanding of where you want to go.
 You need to understand the target market, decide what you want to achieve and then establish a plan for making it happen.
 You’ll need to factor in the risks, look at the human resources required and the dollar cost.

 The process isn’t simple, by any means.
-But at Take the Stairs, we’re always amazed by businesses that seem desperate for new prospects but are not immediately willing to put their money and efforts in to gain new customers or better service existing ones.
+But as one of those local operations consulting companies, we’re always amazed by businesses that seem desperate for new prospects but are not immediately willing to put their money and efforts in to gain new customers or better service existing ones.

 Unless you’re paying to have your business physically located in a premium piece of real estate, it’s going to be rare that people stumble across your business without any type of promotion or communication.
 Small business marketing and development are critical to your business outcomes.